KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/CONTRIBUTING.md

 - Execute the full pipeline with `node scripts/orchestrator/index.js run full-refresh`.
 - Target subsets of stages (for example, `node scripts/orchestrator/index.js run --only=check-modules`).
 - Inspect the available stages with `list`/`describe` or review artifacts via `logs`.
+- Output machine-readable logs with `--json-logs` for integration with other tools.

 Check the [orchestrator CLI reference](pipeline/orchestrator-cli-reference.md) for detailed usage examples, command options, and troubleshooting tips.

+### Pipeline Tips

+- **Skip heavy stages**: When working on metadata parsing (Stage 4) or website generation, use `--skip=get-modules,check-modules` to avoid the time-consuming clone and analysis steps.
+- **Focus on one stage**: Use `--only=<stage-id>` to run a single stage in isolation.
+For example, `node scripts/orchestrator/index.js run --only=update-repository-data`.
+- **Check logs**: If a run fails, use `node scripts/orchestrator/index.js logs` to list recent runs, and `node scripts/orchestrator/index.js logs <run-file>` to view details.

 ### Stage details